ironcev/thp.im/_posts/2015-02-14-shoot-yourself-in-the-foot.md

 ---
 title: Shoot Yourself in the Foot
-subtitle: On taking things with a grain of salt
+subtitle: On taking things with a grain of salt.
-description: This blog post quotes an old opinion about the MSDN Magazine.
-It reminds you to always take things with a grain of salt.
 tags: quote
 hasCode: false
 ---